-- The amount indicated includes the annual cash retainer, annual payments to the chairs of the Audit, Compensation and Nominating Committees and fees for each Board or committee meeting attended. - (2) Each Non-Employee Director was awarded options to purchase 3,000 shares of our Common Stock on June 9, 2008.
-The grant date fair value of such options determined pursuant to FAS 123R was \$8.45.
-The following options to purchase shares of our Common Stock were outstanding as of January 31, 2009 for each Non-Employee Director: Thomas J. Brosig, 24,900; Pieter Deiters, 14,400; Alan Feller, 16,500; Carl Katz, 14,963; Laura Pomerantz, 24,000; Willem van Bokhorst, 51,000; and Richard White, 43,500.
-The value of the option awards in this column is the expense amount recognized for financial statement reporting purposes in accordance with FAS 123R and was estimated using the Black-Scholes option pricing model.
-The fair value of the award is being expensed over the vesting period of the option. - (3) Mr. Deiters is not standing for reelection at the Annual Meeting.
+- (1) The amount indicated includes the annual cash retainer, annual payments to the chairs of the Audit, Compensation and Nominating Committees and fees for each Board or committee meeting attended. - (2) Each Non-Employee Director was awarded options to purchase 3,000 shares of our Common Stock on June 10, 2009.
+The grant date fair value of such options determined pursuant to ASC Topic 718 was \$6.67.
+The following options to purchase shares of our Common Stock were outstanding as of January 31, 2010 for each Non-Employee Director: Thomas J. Brosig, 27,900; Alan Feller, 19,500; Carl Katz, 15,600; Laura Pomerantz, 27,000; Willem van Bokhorst, 54,000; and Richard White, 37,200.
+The value of the option awards in this column is the aggregate grant date fair market value computed in accordance with FASB ASC Topic 718, and was estimated using the Black-Scholes option pricing model.